HAWHHCalendarBot/study-website-stalker/sites/de-haw-hamburg-en-study-degree-courses-a-z-study-courses-in-detail-course-courses-show-information-engineering-Studierende.md

 **Purpose** for winter semester 2023/24:
  Semester code 20232 and your student ID number (please do not leave a space in between!) last name, first name (please leave a space between the student ID number and your name!), e.g.: 202322567890 Mustermann, Max

-As soon as the semester contribution is credited to the HAW Hamburg account you can update your chip card, and with it your semester ticket for the public transport system.
-To do so, you must insert the chip card in a validation station.

 [All the necessary information about the current semester contribution and your payment status is available through the myHAW student and application portal.](https://myhaw.haw.tuhh.de/qisserver/pages/cs/sys/portal/hisinoneStartPage.faces)